-Since Texas is one of the southernmost states, it's not nearly as cold as some other places in the United States in November.
-As a result, you may not need to bring a heavy coat if you're visiting this year.
-However, you will want to pack both short and long-sleeved shirts, sweaters, pants, shorts, and clothing that can be layered to accommodate for the changing weather in Dallas and Fort Worth, which is located in the cooler northern part of the state.
+Because Texas is one of the southernmost states, it's not nearly as cold as some other places in the U.S. in November.
+As a result, you may not need to bring a coat but you will want to pack long-sleeved shirts, sweaters, and pants for layering.
+Rain jackets and waterproof clothing isn't usually necessary this time of year but sunscreen is a must even when it isn't hot.

 November Events in Dallas and Fort Worth

-- Lakewood Home Festival: The Home Festival began in 1976 when the Lakewood Early Childhood PTA staged a tour showcasing five distinctive and historic neighborhood homes as a fundraiser to purchase playground equipment for kindergarten children.
-Since then, this annual event has expanded tremendously and now features a gala fundraiser and an intimate Saturday evening candlelight tour.
-Proceeds go to Lakewood Elementary, J.L.
-Long Middle School, and Woodrow Wilson High School, and events will take place from November 8 to 10, 2019.
+- Lakewood Home Festival: The Home Festival began in 1976 when a local PTA staged a fundraising tour showcasing five historic neighborhood homes.
+Now, it also features a gala and intimate Saturday evening candlelight tour.
+Proceeds go to the area's schools.
+In 2020, the Lakewood Home Festival will showcase homes from outside and the auction will take place virtually November 13 to 15.

-- Sundance Square Parade of Lights: Held each year in downtown Fort Worth, the Sundance Square Parade of Lights features more than 100 illuminated entries, marching bands, antique cars, and performers.
-In addition, Santa Claus will make a special appearance along with the Cowboy Santas, a group of volunteers who collect new, unwrapped toys along the parade route before the parade starts.
-Street seats are available for a fee but there are also plenty of free viewing areas along the procession.
-The parade begins at 6 p.m on November 24, 2019, at the intersection of Weatherford Street and Houston Street, and the theme this year is "Through the Eyes of a Child."
+- Sundance Square Parade of Lights: Held each year in downtown Fort Worth, the Sundance Square Parade of Lights features more than 100 illuminated entries, marching bands, antique cars, an appearance by Santa Claus, and performers.
+Street seats are available for a fee but there are also plenty of free viewing areas along the route.
+The parade begins at 7 p.m on November 22, 2020, at the intersection of Weatherford Street and Houston Street.

-- Christmas in the Square: Don't miss North Texas' largest choreographed holiday lights and music show.
-Christmas in the Square, located in Frisco, features more than 175,000 lights and is visited by more than 750,000 people each year.
-You can experience this beautiful, free attraction by car, foot, or carriage ride every night from 6 to 10 p.m. through the end of the year starting on Thanksgiving night.
+- Christmas in the Square: North Texas' largest choreographed holiday lights and music show is located in Frisco.
+It features more than 175,000 lights and is visited by 750,000 people each year.
+You can experience Christmas in the Square by car, foot, or carriage ride every night from 6 to 10 p.m.
+November 27 to January 4, 2021.